-- 1. Developing the candidate guidelines, criteria and qualifications for membership on the Board. - 2.
-Recruiting, reviewing and nominating candidates for election to the Board or to fill vacancies on the Board. - 3.
-Reviewing candidates proposed by shareholders, and conducting appropriate inquiries into the background and qualifications of any such candidates. - 4.
-Establishing subcommittees for the purpose of evaluating special or unique matters. - 5.
-Monitoring and making recommendations regarding committee functions, contributions and composition. - 6.
+- 1. Developing the candidate guidelines, criteria, and qualifications for membership on the Board. - 2.
+Identifying, recruiting, reviewing and recommending candidates for election to the Board or to fill vacancies on the Board. - 3.
+Engaging, retaining, and terminating search firms used to identify director candidates, including the sole authority to approve the search firms' fees and other retention terms. - 4.
+Reviewing candidates proposed by Shareholders and conducting appropriate inquiries into the background and qualifications of any such candidates. - 5.
+Establishing subcommittees for the purpose of evaluating special or unique matters. - 6.
+Monitoring and making recommendations regarding committee structure and operations, contributions, and composition. - 7.
+Developing and recommending to the Board corporate governance guidelines applicable to the Company. - 8.
 Evaluating, on an annual basis, the Nominating Committee's performance.